patriciogonzalezvivo/thebookofshaders/12/README.md

 Note how the color of the moving cell (bound to the mouse position) changes color according to its position.
 That's because the color is assigned using the value (position) of the closest point.

 Like we did before, now is the time to scale this up, switching to [Steven Worley's paper approach](http://www.rhythmiccanvas.com/research/papers/worley.pdf).
 Try implementing it yourself.
 You can use the help of the following example by clicking on it.
 Note that Steven Worley's original approach uses a variable number of feature points for each tile, more than one in most tiles.
 In his software implementation in C, this is used to speed up the loop by making early exits.
-GLSL loops don't allow early exits, or variable number of iterations, so you probably want to stick to one feature point per tile.
+GLSL loops don't allow variable number of iterations, so you probably want to stick to one feature point per tile.

 <a href="../edit.php#12/vorono-01.frag"><canvas id="custom" class="canvas" data-fragment-url="vorono-01.frag"  width="520px" height="200px"></canvas></a>